orix-software/bpm/mkdocs/docs/tutorial.md

 BPM_PUBLISH_KEY=yourKey
 ```

-Set a key for publishing
+The publish key is not available.
+Ask one to jede[at]oric[dot]org and set key for publishing

 ```bash
 ~$ vi ~/.bashrc